jrenaud90/TidalPy/Documentation/Tides_x/index.md

 # Tides (`Tides_x`)

-_Updated: 2026-09-12_
+_Updated: 2026-09-13_

 `TidalPy.Tides_x` turns an orbital state into tidal dissipation.
-It carries the angular ingredients of the tidal potential (the eccentricity and obliquity functions), the global one-dimensional dissipation models that collapse the potential into heating and orbital derivatives, the depth-resolved three-dimensional stress, strain, and heating kernel, and the Love-number container shared with the radial solver.
+It carries the drivers of the tidal potential (the eccentricity and obliquity functions), the global one-dimensional dissipation models that collapse the potential into heating and orbital derivatives, the depth-resolved three-dimensional stress, strain, and heating kernel, and the Love-number container shared with the radial solver.

 | Page | Covers |
 |---|---|